Chapter 7: Prior Generations

 We will speculate on next events.
 Dorothy’s account says that Emery concluded that the shared ownership would never happen, so he moved on.
 But it is likely that Emery was not a dedicated farmer and that he did not pay enough attention to running a farm business.
 Emery did keep a journal of income and expenses.
 The organization of the journal, which still survives, is chaotic.
 Certainly, a business manager like Winfield Offner would realize it was an inadequate record of farm income or expenses.
 It is easy to speculate that Offner asked Emery to leave.

 Emey had a mustache from the days he was young.
 This began after an incident as a young adult.
 Emery had gone to church.
 Two men edged into a pew behind him and sat there until the services were over.
 When Emery started to leave, they cautioned him to remain seated.
 Emery had been identified as the man who had recently stolen some horses.
 He had the age, build, and a scar on his upper lip.
-Emery had friends who could vouch for his location at the specific time to prove he could not have been the thief.
+However, Emery had friends who vouched for his location at the specific time to prove he could not have been the thief.
 Emery decided to grow a mustache to hide the scar, and he kept a mustache for the rest of his life.

 Emery was emotional and found it difficult to read sad stories.
 If he were reading a story to his children and it had a sad passage, he would hand the book to Hattie, his wife, and ask her to read the sad part.
 Then he would resume reading the story.